December 20, 2025 Panchang: Amavasya to Shukla Paksha Pratipada Timings and Shubh Tips

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Observances often consider Nakshatra, Rashi, and Shubh Muhurat.
-Because these elements are location-specific, practitioners commonly consult a city- or region-based Panchang to align activities with auspicious windows.
+The article notes that Nakshatra, Rashi, and Shubh Muhurat are location-specific.
+Practitioners commonly consult a local Panchang to align vrata, daana, japa, or new tasks with appropriate auspicious windows.